aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 This repository includes the CloudFormation template, Jupyter Notebook, and supporting code to run protein folding algorithms on AWS Batch.
 This includes:

-- Jackhmmer and MMseqs2for MSA generation
+- Jackhmmer for MSA generation
 - AlphaFold2 and OpenFold for protein structure prediction

 -----